 Part I Qualification Exam Scoring

-Results Notification: ABFAS will notify candidates via email when it posts examination results on their profile page.
+Results Notification: ABFAS will notify candidates via email when it posts examination results on the candidate’s profile page.
 Results are available approximately 6-8 weeks after the final day of each examination period.

 Minimum Passing Score